jsign/eth-stateless/README.md

 A toolbox for various Ethereum stateless tasks, such as:

-- Merkle Patricia Trie preimage exporter.
+- Merkle Patricia Trie preimages exporter.

 ## Project Structure